Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Introduction

-It was recently understood that information on the different motional degrees of freedom (DOFs) are encoded in specific spatial radiation patterns, so-called \textsl{information radiation patterns} \cite{tebbenjohanns_optimal_2019, maurer_quantum_2023}.
-Because of this non-uniformity, it is a difficult task to construct a detection system capable of efficiently and simultaneously measuring each motional DOF of a levitated nanoparticle.
-In particular, this requires either a carefully engineered local oscillator to optimally interfere with the scattered light \cite{dania_position_2022} or position-sensitive detectors (such as a quadrant photodiode) that are blind to specific DOFs.
-The latter approach would intrinsically require beam-splitting, introducing extensive optical losses.
-As a result, so far, conventional interferometric techniques have only been able to reach quantum-enabling measurement efficiencies for the motion parallel to the propagation axis of the optical tweezer \cite{magrini_real-time_2021, tebbenjohanns_quantum_2021, kamba_optical_2022}, often at the detriment of the transverse translational DOFs.
+It was recently understood that the COM motion of a levitated nanoparticle generates coupling between different spatial modes of the scattered light, such that information on the different motional DOFs is encoded in specific spatial radiation patterns, so-called \textsl{information radiation patterns} \cite{tebbenjohanns_optimal_2019, maurer_quantum_2023}.
+Because of this, it is difficult to construct a free-space detection system that can efficiently measure each motional DOF of a levitated nanoparticle simultaneously.
+Structured-light detection techniques have recently been used to improve the measurement efficiency of the transverse motion (perpendicular to the laser propagation axis) in optical tweezers systems \cite{madsen_ultrafast_2021, Li:23}.
+Fibre-based confocal detection coupled with conventional interferometric techniques has only been able to reach quantum-enabling measurement efficiencies for the longitudinal motion (parallel to the propagation axis of the optical tweezer) by employing an appropriately shaped local oscillator \cite{magrini_real-time_2021, tebbenjohanns_quantum_2021, kamba_optical_2022}.
+Here, we generalise and extend these techniques, noting that due to the anisotropic coupling between the mechanical DOFs and the scattered light, the task of reading out the nanoparticle's motion becomes akin to spatial mode sorting.
+This suggests that the toolbox of space-division demultiplexing (SPADE) presents an interesting avenue for performing quantum-limited imaging of an oscillator's mechanical modes.